Digestive Health

 Mast-o-Khiar (yogurt + cucumber + herbs)

-Old digestive remedy; modern data: probiotics + fiber + polyphenols, all gut-supportive.
+Old digestive remedy; modern data: probiotics + fiber + polyphenols (natural plant compounds studied for antioxidant activity), all gut-supportive.

 Sabzi khordan (fresh herbs at every meal)